Texas Roadhouse CEO donates his salary for a year to front-line employees during coronavirus pandemic

 Bossier City, La.
 (KTAL/KMSS) – The CEO of Texas Roadhouse is giving his salary to pay front-line employees during the coronavirus pandemic.

 W. Kent Taylor is forgoing his salary and bonus from March 18 through January 7, 2021.
-Locally, since the Governors proclamation, Texas Roadhouse is offering curb side pick-up and are appreciative of Taylor’s gesture keeping them afloat.
+Locally, since the Governors proclamation, the Texas Roadhouse on Gould Drive is offering curb side pick-up and are appreciative of Taylor’s gesture keeping them afloat.

 “Our CEO is great guy.
 I’ve known him for many years.
 One of the things he’s always said is we are a people company.
 So he wanted to make sure he walked the walk instead of just talk the talk,” said Managing Partner, Jason McKinney.